My Computer Is Frozen And Control Alt Delete Not Working (Solved)

 8.)
 Update Windows

 Missing updates can also make your system freeze and cause the Ctrl+Alt+Dlt not to work.
-Some bugs can show up on your operating system and generate this issue and many other issues as well.
+Some bugs can show up on your operating system and generate this issue and many other issues.

 Update Your Windows Laptop